• HOME • PHOTO GALLERY • CONTACT • GUEST BOOK • CREW MUSTER •

 Therefore, it is with great pride that I introduce you to Rich Kirsch, from Indio, California.
 His legacy is laid out here for you all to enjoy.

-Rich Kirsch has a great outlook on life, and one I have enjoyed now for the past five years since our meeting (2004) and his call to be our Middle Years Coordinator.
-I've discovered Rich's great sense of humor, and his love of a good joke, good pictures and you will see by this photo - has taught his sweet wife, Gail, how to compose a great photo - especially if he's in it -
+Rich Kirsch has a great outlook on life, and one I have enjoyed now for some years since our meeting back in 2004.
+He was soon called to be our Middle Years Historan and Coordinator.
+I've discovered Rich's great sense of humor; his love of a good joke, good pictures and you will see by this photo - he's taught his sweet wife, Gail, how to compose a great photo - especially if he's in it -

 Rich by a highway overlook near Mamouth Lake, California